kevorkian-mano/RiskVision/backend/TRANSACTION_GENERATION.md

 - The generator requires existing users in the database
 - Run `npm run seed` first to populate the database
 - High-risk transactions (score > 70) automatically generate alerts
 - All transactions are broadcast to connected WebSocket clients
+- Transactions are generated at exactly 1 per minute by default